 Accepting a donation is not a signal of Stanford HAI’s endorsement of an organization or individual, or their point of view.

-Stanford University and Stanford HAI only accept gifts from named entities and individuals known to the University.
+Gifts are only accepted from named entities and individuals known to the University.
 HAI always discloses corporate donations, including membership in affiliate programs.
 Under certain circumstances, and with university approval, we may agree not to disclose the name of an individual donor who wishes to remain anonymous, as is permitted by U.S. law.
-Both the identity of the individual and the reason for desiring anonymity must be disclosed to and approved by both the institute and the university.
+Both the identity of the individual and the reason for desiring anonymity must be disclosed to and approved by both the Institute and the university.

 Stanford employees are not allowed to accept unsolicited personal gifts exceeding $50 in value, solicited gifts in any amount, or special favors from organizations or individuals with which the university does, or may, conduct business.